 What is it, exactly?

 Vehicle wrap is vinyl film.
 It’s a lot like the film used for window tint, but thicker.
 There are lots of different thicknesses, and manufacturers.
-One of the most makers of wraps, in terms of quality, is 3M, but your local shop will be able to help you select the right type to get the look you want.
+One of the highest quality wrap manufacturers is 3M, but your local shop will be able to help you select the right type to get the look you want.

 Will it hurt my paint?